HeatherRemacle/exchangelabops/pages/feedback.md

   - text: Guidelines for Creating Issues
     href: '#guidelines-for-creating-issues'
 ---
-This site welcomes contributions by Playbook readers!
-On this page you will find the information required to make your submission, which will be tracked and vetted by the Playbook product owner who maintains the playbook content.
+This site welcomes contributions by playbook readers!
+On this page you will find the information required to make your submission, which will be tracked and vetted by the playbook product owner who maintains the playbook content.

-If you are part of the Playbook maintenance team, please consult the [maintenance and development guide](/CITZ-IMB-playbook/maintenanceanddevelopment).
+If you are part of the playbook maintenance team, please consult the [maintenance and development guide](/CITZ-IMB-playbook/maintenanceanddevelopment).

 ## GitHub Issues
-The Playbook uses GitHub issues to keep track of user suggestions, bugs, enhancements, and other requests.
+The playbook uses GitHub issues to keep track of user suggestions, bugs, enhancements, and other requests.

 ### How to Create an Issue
 Information on how to create an issue on GitHub can be found [here](https://help.github.com/en/github/managing-your-work-on-github/creating-an-issue).

 You can create an issue for this playbook [here](https://github.com/bcgov/CITZ-IMB-playbook/issues/new/) and check on the status of your issue [here](https://github.com/bcgov/CITZ-IMB-playbook/issues).

-If you don't have a GitHub account, you can send your feedback to [Robert Kobenter](mailto:robert.w.kobenter@gov.bc.ca).
+If you don't have a GitHub account, please send your feedback to [Robert Kobenter](mailto:robert.w.kobenter@gov.bc.ca).

 ### Guidelines for Creating Issues
 To help our developers resolve your issue, we suggest the following: